-In addition to the regular applied student recital requirement for sequenced applied study and the recitals required of students pursuing the Bachelors of Music in Vocal Performance and Bachelors of Music in Music Education, students are encouraged to pursue performance opportunities as soon as their applied teacher feels they are ready.
+In addition to the convocation performance requirement for sequenced applied study and the recitals required of students pursuing the Bachelor of Music in Vocal Performance, Bachelor of Music in Music Education, and Bachelor of Music in Music Therapy, students are encouraged to pursue performance opportunities as soon as their applied teacher feels they are ready.
 The following procedures apply to all students wishing to present solo recitals.